Bryant Bulldogs men's lacrosse

 The Bryant Bulldogs men's lacrosse team represents Bryant University in National Collegiate Athletic Association (NCAA) Division I lacrosse.
 As of the upcoming 2023 season, the Bulldogs will compete in the America East Conference (AmEast), which Bryant will officially join on July 1, 2022.
 Bryant plays its home games at Beirne Stadium on its campus in Smithfield, Rhode Island.

 Background

-The coach is currently Mike Pressler, who previously coached Duke.
+The coach is currently Brad Ross, who previously played at Duke.
 The team plays its home games at Beirne Stadium.
-Bryant completed a 12-season tenure in the Northeast Conference (NEC) in 2022, after which it moved its entire athletic program to the AmEast.
+Bryant completed a 12-season tenure in the Northeast Conference (NEC) in 2022, after which it moved its entire athletic program to the America East.
 Before becoming a full member of the NEC in 2008, Bryant had been a member of the NCAA Division II Northeast-10 Conference (NE-10).

 The team joined NCAA Division I as an independent for the 2009 and 2010 seasons.
 The NEC first sponsored men's lacrosse for the 2011 season.

+Every season since 2010, Bryant has played Brown and Providence for the Ocean State Cup.
+Bryant won the Cup in 2011, 2012, 2016, 2021, 2023, and 2024.